 This means you will probably need to set up a situation, control your variables, do it once, observe the results on a big screen and do it again and again and again, maybe with variations...
-Plan to play with flow vis every couple of days for short periods; this will allow you to iterate to get the best results, and frequently bring joy and wonder into your life.
+Plan to play with now vis every couple of days for short periods; this will allow you to iterate to get the best results, and frequently bring joy and wonder into your life.
 Leaving assignments to the last minute often results in sadness and regret.

 Keep notes on what you've done for your write-up, including photographing the packaging for food dye, etc. You should expect to spend 20 hours on this assignment, including the write-up.
+See the Report Guidelines document on Flowvis.org for info on what you'll need to record.

-If you are shooting a still image, avoid saving as jpg.
-Save as a raw or native camera format if you can: CRW, CR2, NEF etc.
+If you are shooting a still image, DO NOT SAVE as jpg if you can possibly avoid it.
+Save as a raw or native camera format if you can: CRW, CR2, NEF etc. HEIC, PNG or Tiff are also acceptable.
+If your camera only saves jpg choose the highest resolution, smoothest, largest file you can.

 You are welcome to use help from other folks to create the visual you want, but you are individually responsible for your own final visual.
+This will be true for all assignments, even the 'Team' assignments.

-8. Class Critique
+10. Class Critique

-Everyone's visuals will be displayed and critiqued in class on Zoom beginning Friday 9/9.
+Everyone's visuals will be displayed and critiqued in class on Zoom beginning Friday 9/15.
 You will be expected to verbalize and enter comments on everyone's visuals on Flowvis.org.
 We will spend 3 or 4 class sessions going over all the visuals.
 Come prepared to talk about how you made your visual, and what you think is going on in the physics: why does it look like that?
-Have a classmate take notes on the verbal feedback you get in class, or you can record your zoom, and use this info to write your report which will be due Monday 9/26
+Have a classmate take notes on the verbal feedback you get in class, or you can record your zoom (recommended!), and use this info to write your report which will be due Monday 9/25.